igABHINAV/Ethers-Bucket/README.md

          - Responds with the list of funds.

 3. **smart contract**
-   - Description: This directory contains the smart contract code responsible for the core functionality of Ether Bucket on the blockchain.
+   - Description: This directory contains the smart contract code responsible for the core functionality of Ether Bucket on the blockchain created using ether.js and hardhat , and deployed on sepolia testnet.

    - **Payment.sol**
      - Description: Smart contract for the Payment Gateway.